 So in the same manner, brown and black spots can be selectively targeted whether they are on the surface of the skin or underneath the surface.
 Tattoos of virtually any color can be targeted selectively as well.

 Lasers have also been used extensively to rejuvenate aged or sun damaged skin resulting in tightening of skin, improvement in the wrinkle lines, texture and color of the skin.
 This is commonly done with what is called “fractional” lasers.
 These lasers deliver their energy in tiny spots about the diameter of a hair.
 We can control the number of spots, how deep they go, and how intensely the laser spots react with the skin.
 The first laser with this incredible technology are marketed under the brand name “Fraxel,” but today there are many competitors- some roughly equivalent, some less effective, but in my personal opinion none superior!
 To learn more about Fraxel laser technology, visit bcm.edu

 Using this technology we can customize treatment so that there is very minimal downtime using a series of treatments or maximal improvement in a single session with downtime for healing.

 We usually combine several lasers in one session.
 This is necessary because of the precision of each laser.
 Trying to make one laser do all the work results in much more non-specific tissue damage because you then lose the precise targeting that is so valuable.
-That is the reason we have so many lasers in our practice, 45 to be exact, unlike any other practice in southern California!
+That is the reason we have so many lasers in our practice, 45 to be exact, unlike any other practice in San Diego and Southern California!